kusumsiri/ccTalk/README.md

 # ccTalk
 PayLink ccTalk repository
-You must have the Aesimhei.h header file to compile the code.
-Please get it from the company that owns it
+You must have the Aesimhei.dll, Aesimhei.h and Aesimhei.lib file to compile the code.
+Please get those from the company that owns it.